常见问题解答Frequently Asked QuestionsЧасто задаваемые вопросыSık Sorulan Sorular

 - If left-right colors are reversed, toggle “Installation Direction”; if color difference is obvious, enable advanced settings and adjust color sampling range and saturation.

-- Disable browser hardware acceleration (Google Chrome example): Open “Settings → System”, turn off “Use hardware acceleration when available”, restart browser and play again.
+- Disable browser hardware acceleration to mitigate compatibility issues (Google Chrome example): Open “Settings → System”, turn off “Use hardware acceleration when available”, restart the browser and try again; note that for many platforms, DRM may still completely block capture even with hardware acceleration disabled.

 Fixed “top/bottom/left/right” sub-modes have been removed.
 Instead, manually select/frame custom color sampling regions in screen sync preview.
 Supports unified multi-device layout where all devices can be dragged into the layout manager for position mapping and zone settings.
 For more stable visual experience, fine-tune with “Smoothness”, “Sampling Density”, “Saturation” and other parameters.